handong1587/handong1587.github.io/_posts/android_dev/2016-05-30-notes-on-valgrind.md

 Wired thing is that there is a memcheck-arm-linux in /data/local/Inst/lib/valgrind/, and obviously Valgrind should call it since they are of 32-bit.
 But Valgrind always try to call a 64-bit memcheck.
+Use `strace` command can show the calling procedure easily:

 <pre class="terminal">
 <code>$ $SDKROOT/adb.exe shell "strace /data/local/Inst/bin/valgrind am start -a android.intent.action.MAIN -n com.example.MyAPP/.MyAPPMain"</code>
 </pre>

+Outputs:

 <pre class="terminal"><code>
 execve("/data/local/Inst/lib/valgrind/memcheck-arm64-linux", ["/data/local/Inst/bin/valgrind", "am", "start", "-a", "android.intent.action.MAIN", "-n", "com.example.SGallery/.SGalleryMa"...], [/* 17 vars */]) = -1 ENOENT (No such file or directory)